ssciwr/sustainable_development_course/unit1/README.md

 git config --global user.name "John Doe" git config --global user.email johndoe@example.com
 ```
-2. Please download the install script in the github repository, from `unit1/test_install.py`.
+2. Please download the install script in the github repository, from [here](https://github.com/ssciwr/sustainable_development_course/blob/main/downloads/test_install.py) (right-click on the link and select "save file as").
 This will check all the libraries.
 3. Move the script to your current folder in the terminal and type
 `python test_install.py` or run it in your IDE.
 Two windows with graphs should pop up, the first one saying "testing matplotlib", the second one "testing seaborn", both of them showing a straight line.
 The output of the script should approximately read
 ```